rehbergT/dgemm/README.md

 This tutorial uses the C/C++ extension approach in combination with the [NumPy C-API](https://docs.scipy.org/doc/numpy/reference/c-api.html) in order to avoid additional dependencies.
 Moreover, this approach is very similar to `.Call`.

 ### **2.2 Row-Major and Column-Major Matrix Representation**
-There a two (reasonable) ways to store a 2D array (matrix) in linear 1D memory.
+There a two common ways to store a 2D array (matrix) in linear 1D memory.
 <center>
 <img src="img/row_col_major.png" width="500"/>
 </center>